 The Kalaw to Inle trek can be busy in high season, which is why some people like trekking around Hsipaw.
 In 2016 there have been a number of reports of landmine victims in the northern Shan State north of Hsipaw and Kyaukme.
 In April 2016 two tourists were hurt by a landmine in the northern Shan state.

 Note that the unrest is in villages north of Kyaukme in Kyaukme township; which is a very large area more like a district and which includes for example Hsipaw, Namtu and Namshan.
 Trouble in Namtu is thus quite far away (100 km) from Kyaukme town.
 Namshan is "off limits" at the moment.

-The situation around Hsipaw is normal and for a one-day walkabout there are no problems.
 For multiple day trekking it is necessary to hire a good, certified guide.
-The safest town for trekking in Northern Shan state is probably Pyin Oo Lwin; which is the closest to Mandalay and has a large army presence and an army school; students are visible all around town.
+The safest town for trekking in Northern Shan state is probably Pyin Oo Lwin; which is the closest to Mandalay and has a large army presence and an army school; there are students everywhere around the town.
 For some reason Hsipaw has been much more popular for treks than Pyin Oo Lwin.

 Incidents in the northern Shan State.

 Two armies have been fighting each other since 2015 in northern Shan State: the TNLA (Ta'ang National Liberation Army) and the SSA-South (Shan State Army-South).
 Since the spring of 2016 the Burmese Army (Tatmadaw) has also gotten involved.

 The Northern Alliance is a coalition of the Arakan Army (AA), the Kachin Independence Army (KIA), the Myanmar National Democratic Alliance Army (MNDAA) and the Ta'ang National Liberation Army (TNLA).
 They have been very active against the Burmese Army in the last few years, and especially in 2019.